CakeCrusher/tech-int-prep/README.md

-# Learning and practicing data structures and system design.
+# Learning and practicing data structures and system design